 What is a Long-Term Business Loan?

-Long-Term Business Loan vs. Short-Term Business Loan
+Long-Term Business Loans vs. Short-Term Business Loans

-While there are more factors to take into account than simply the size of the loan, such as interest rate, loan set-up and administration fees, and the potential need for collateral, a long-term business loan should be seen as a way of borrowing more money with smaller regular repayments.
+While there are more factors to take into account than simply the size of the loan, such as interest rate, loan set-up and administration fees, and the potential need for collateral, a long-term business loan can be seen as a way of borrowing more money with smaller regular repayments.

-The Advantages of a Long-Term Business Loan
+The Advantages of Long-Term Business Loans

 Businesses never stand still.
 A good way to look at a business is that you are either growing or you are shrinking, and shrinking is very rarely the direction you want.